 RAD has an open and transparent annual budget process that includes public hearings for all applicants, a preliminary budget with a public comment period, and a budget adoption in December for the following year.
 All meetings and votes of the Board are conducted under the provisions of the Sunshine Act, which requires public meetings and opportunities for public comment.
 RAD adheres to a strict Code of Ethics and Right-To-Know Policy, which is in compliance with Pennsylvania's Right-To-Know Law.

-With its proud 25-year history, RAD is a time-tested solution that works for the economy, for assets, for citizens, for municipalities – for all.Learn More
+Since 1994, RAD has proven itself a time-tested solution that works for the economy, for assets, for citizens, for municipalities – for all.Learn More

 Employment & Volunteer Opportunities